 Common triggers include stress, alcohol, extreme weather conditions, and even certain foods.
 Symptoms of both conditions can range from mild to severe.
 Neither condition is contagious or caused by poor hygiene.
 One of their key points of differentiation is the onset of their symptoms.
 Eczema is known to develop in childhood while symptoms of psoriasis typically appear when a person is between 15 and 35 years old.
 According to The American Academy of Dermatology, approximately 1% of children have psoriasis, while 10% of children have eczema.

 Combat the itch by keeping dry skin hydrated.
-Our recommendation is this Organic Manuka Honey Skin Soothing Cream.
+Our recommendation is this Organic Manuka Skin Soothing Cream.
 An oil-based balm, it’s great at moisturizing even the driest of skin while keeping plaque or scaling under control.
-Plus, it’s perfect for sensitive skin as it’s made with just six, all-natural ingredients, including Manuka honey.
-As many skin products contain harmful ingredients, be sure to read labels carefully.
+Plus, it’s perfect for sensitive skin as it’s made with just six, all-natural ingredients, including Manuka honey and Manuka oil which are both high in anti-inflammatory and anti-bacterial properties.

 Wear Skin-Friendly Clothing